 Princeton’s success in this arena is due to several reasons.
 The company has a clear understanding of how to finance affordable housing communities; this includes tax exempt bonds, credit enhancements and the use of tax credits.
 Secondly, following the successful rehabilitation or construction of a community, Princeton Properties has a thorough understanding of the resident selection, qualification and certification process.
 Finally, we strive to always meet the needs of our residents; our philosophy is that the only difference between the residents of a market rate community and an affordable community is the amount of rent they are able to pay.

-Princeton has been recognized on a national level for its unique skills in the area of.
 In 1999, Princeton received the prestigious Best Rehab Award from the National Apartment Association for its accomplishments at River Place Towers in Lowell, Massachusetts.
 In 1995 Princeton Crossing, which is 20% affordable housing, was selected by the Multi-Family Council of the National Association of Home Builders to receive the Pillars of the Industry Award for Best Rehabilitation.